 While most of my angling is fly fishing for salmon and trout on rivers and lakes I do also dabble in the black arts of spinning and trolling when conditions dictate.
 While I enjoy a few hours dragging bits of metal or plastic through the water for a change I lack the patience to devote myself to spinning on a regular basis.
 While I claim little knowledge of fly fishing I know considerably less about spinning and next to nothing about worming.
 I have seen good bait fishers winkle fish out of water which I have recently flogged without so much as a rise and I accept there is room for us all on the river.
 Somewhere in my tackle there is a dapping rod but it has not been used in years and the dap is another method I leave to those with more skill than I do.

 I also do a little bit of sea fishing.
 Nowadays I am confined to occasional summer fly fishing trips searching for Mackerel and Pollock or a boat trip out off of Achill Island in the summer.
 The seas to the West of Ireland have been systematically emptied by European trawlers and there is little or nothing left to catch now.
 There still a few mullet, flats and rays around in the summer and autumn though to keep me entertained.

 A small shore caught Thornback Ray

-I am planning on learning coarse fishing in 2020.
-It is a branch of our sport which I know nothing about but I’m looking forward to expanding my horizons and trying to catch roach, bream and tench here in Ireland.
+I have started learning about coarse fishing in 2020.
+It is a branch of our sport which I know virtually nothing about but I’m looking forward to expanding my horizons and trying to catch roach, bream and tench here in Ireland.
 From what I have read they are common enough in some parts of the country so fingers crossed I can lure a few with my bread and maggots.